nolus-protocol/nolus-money-market/README.md

 The build is controlled with a few environment variables:
 * `RELEASE_VERSION` - an arbitrary string giving the release a name
-* `ALT_NET_SYMBOLS` - `1`, `y` or `Y` if the build is intended for deploy on a test net
+* `ALT_NET_SYMBOLS` - `1`, `y` or `Y` if the build is intended for deployment on a test net

 **A non-optimized version**

-The command below builds a contract if run from the contract directory, or builds all contracts if run from the workspace directory:
+The command below builds a contract if ran from the contract directory, or builds all contracts if ran from the workspace directory:

 ```sh
 RELEASE_VERSION=dev-release ALT_NET_SYMBOLS=Y cargo build --target=wasm32-unknown-unknown